bozotics/bozotics.github.io/_pages/about.md

 For majority of the Soccer Open 2020 team members, where this is their last year, it was definitely not how they envisioned it to go...
 But life must go on.
 Although they might never witness the fruits of their labour in action, the least they can do is to record down every last detail of it, hopefully helping the future generation in some way with their Robocup journey.

 And well, that is exactly what was done.
-On the [Open](/open/intro/) page, we have written about every single detail of the robot we could think of.
+On the [Open](/open/intro/) page, we have written about every single detail of the robot we could think of, and hopefully you, dear reader, can benefit from this!

 ### Soccer Lightweight

+NO u

 ### Rescue Line

+No u

-### Future...
+### The Future...

+No u

 ---